 A Roadside Respite - Trees - Shade - Fresh Water - If The Pump Works

 Thank God for places of respite - where we can stop and take a breath - and for a few minutes stop what we are doing to refresh ourselves - to enjoy some shade and picnic tables and the pump that works and the well that is not dry - 10 minutes of cool comfort.
-Then we re-enter the Camino - five kilometers to go still.
+Then we re-enter the Camino - five kilometers to go still for today.

 Still Brown - Still Dry

 Notice How White and Gray The Ground Is

 Maybe Placed Here By Some Alien?

 The One On The Right - Is That God On A Throne - Or Too Much Sun

 We Would Join Them For A Drink But They Are Too Far Away - Zoom Lens